Elmhurst station (Illinois)

-As of December 5, 2022, Elmhurst is served by all 58 trains (29 in each direction) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
+As of September 8, 2025, Elmhurst is served by all 58 trains (29 in each direction) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.

 The station is on ground level, on York Street between 1st Street and Park Avenue.
 Elmhurst University and Wilder Park Conservatory are both several blocks away.
 Pace suburban buses stop on York Street and on 1st Street.
 The station is just a few blocks west of Union Pacific's Proviso railroad yard.
 Due to the relatively close proximity to the railroad yard, Metra trains occasionally must use the middle track to avoid the frequent freight traffic.
-Because the middle track has no platform, the train's cab car receives and discharges passengers at the York Road railroad crossing when this does occur.
+Because the middle track has no platform, the train's cab car receives and discharges passengers at the York Street railroad crossing when this does occur.